Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Applications

 \subsection{Phase space systems (including molecular gases)}

-These can be described by the phase space density $b(\x(t), \u(t), t)$ and pdf $\q(\x (t) , \u (t) |t)$, with $\x$ and $\u$ now defined as $6N$-vectors to represent $N$ particles.
-These respectively give the phase space Reynolds transport theorem and Liouville equation (here reverting to traditional notation):
+These can be described by the generalized phase space density $\varphi(\pos(t), \mom(t), t)$ and pdf $\rho(\pos (t) , \mom (t) |t)$ over the phase space $\Omega(t)$, based on the positions $\pos$ and momenta $\mom$ defined as $6N$-vectors to represent $N$ particles.
+These respectively give the phase space Reynolds transport theorem and Liouville equation (reverting to traditional notation):